 Superior high temperature superconductors capable of higher currents thanks to larger crystals.
-Hypothetical dream about room-temperature superconductors in the future.
+Hypothetical dream for the future about maybe being able to make room-temperature superconductors only in microgravity.

 Basic principles have been discussed and large grain superconductors have been grown in space in 2004, but research seems to have slowed down.